Prog-QAOA: Framework for resource-efficient quantum optimization through classical programs: Cost and Performance Analysis

-To minimize the run-time of the optimization, it is also important to minimize the number of the required circuit runs.
+To minimize the run-time of the optimization, it is also important to minimize the number of required circuit runs.
 That depends on many factors, including the choice of the optimization algorithm and the quantum error mitigation scheme used.
-One way to estimate the energy is to first approximate the mean energy for each Pauli operator, then to compute the weighted sum based on the Ising model being solved.
-For the Pauli representation $H=\sum_{l} w_l P_l$, this approach requires

-measurements~\cite{wecker2015progress,Rubin_2018}.
-Assuming that it is enough to achieve a small, yet fixed precision $\varepsilon=\Theta(1)$, the number of required measurements is $\left(\sum_{l=0}^{L-1}|w_l|\right)^2$.
-However, if the explicit form of the Ising model is not known or the number of terms is large, it may be better to treat the measurement outcomes as a single random variable and then to compute the energy classically.
-In this case, we can use Hoeffding's Inequality to show that with finite error $\varepsilon$, a fixed probability can be achieved by performing $\Theta((E_{\max} - E_{\min})^2/\varepsilon^2)$ measurements, where $E_{\max }$ and $E_{\min}$ are the maximal/minimal energies of the Ising model.
-Since $E_{\min}$ and $E_{\max}$ are not known, their lower and upper bounds can be used.
-In fact, if bounds on $E_{\max}$ and $E_{\min}$ are known tightly, method from \cite{wecker2015progress,Rubin_2018} does not provide a better estimation of the required number of measurements than the one obtained from Hoeffding's Inequality, see Supplementary Methods for a detailed explanation.
+Because of the equivalence between diagonal Hamiltonians and the pseudo-Boolean function, one can consider the Chebyshev bound to be used for estimating the minimum number of shots.
+However, the Chebyshev bound requires knowing the upper bound on the variance of the sampled variable.
+Instead, it is much easier to use Hoeffding inequality to show that for precision $\varepsilon$, we need $M \geq \frac{-(E_{\max} - E_{\min})^2 \log (p/2)}{2\varepsilon^2}$, measurements, where $E_{\max }$ and $E_{\min}$ are the maximal/minimal energies of the pseudo-Boolean function, and $p$ is the probability of Hoeffding inequality to work.
+Since $E_{\min}$ and $E_{\max}$ are not known, their lower and upper bounds respectively can be used.
+Note that in such case we can use the energy span of the objective function for determining the lower bound on the number of shots required.